snotskie/ttrpg/md/index.md

 Lifestyle upgrade options overcharge one or two of a character's Stats, which provides situational aid.

-- **Overcharged:** When you would fail a Check or lose a Contest while performing a Spark roll using an overcharged Stat, receive $+X$ in aid, where $X$ is the same sized die used in the Spark roll.
+- **Overcharged:** When you would fail a Check or lose a Contest while performing a Spark roll using an overcharged Stat, receive $+X$ in aid, where $X$ is half the size of the die used in the Spark roll.

 ### Coming Prepared
 <!-- _class: rules -->